 There is a disease, the acute lymphoblastic leukemia, which is prevalent among children.
 In this blood tumor, a particular type of immune system cells proliferates uncontrollably and accumulates in the blood, bone marrow and other organs.
 The term “acute” indicates the rapid progression of the disease.
 Until recently, it was a disease without hope of cure, while in the United States the approval was given for the first time to a therapy that finally aspires to cure this disease: produced by the pharmaceutical company Novartis, it is called Kymriah and it is the most expensive therapy in the world ($ 475,000 for a single administration).

-To understand more, we interviewed Dr. Attilio Bondanza (we had already heard about an important award given to him and his team, see here), researcher at the Vita-Salute San Raffaele University, transplantologist and Principal Investigator of the “Innovative Immunotherapy” Unit.
+To understand more, we interviewed Dr. Attilio Bondanza (we had already heard about an important award given to him and his team, see here), a former researcher at the Vita-Salute San Raffaele University, transplantologist and Principal Investigator of the “Innovative Immunotherapy” Unit.